FaezehAHassani/python_exercises/README_encoding.md

 - Unicode is a universal encoding that contains 32 bit (= 8 bytes) and can make 2^32 = 4294967295 characters
 - To save space better to encode with 8 bits and then move to 16/32 bits if necessary
  - utf-8 (Unicode transformation format 8 bits) do this.
+ - the encoding for utf-16 makes longer raw_bytes, and big5 gives error since it cannot encode some of the characters
 - DBES => decode bytes encode strings

   **in terminal**